kubesphere/website/content/en/docs/devops-user-guide/how-to-use/devops-settings/credential-management.md

 Currently, you can create the following 4 types of credentials in a DevOps project:

-- **Username and password**: Username and password which can be handled as separate components or as a colon-separated string in the format `username:password`, such as accounts of GitHub, GitLab, and Docker Hub.
+- **Username and password**: Username and password which can be handled as separate components or as a colon-separated string in the format `username:password`, such as accounts of GitHub and GitLab.
 - **SSH key**: Username with a private key, an SSH public/private key pair.
 - **Access token**: a token with certain access.
 - **kubeconfig**: It is used to configure cross-cluster authentication.
-If you select this type, the dialog will auto-populate the field with the kubeconfig file of the current Kubernetes cluster.

 This tutorial demonstrates how to create and manage credentials in a DevOps project.
 For more information about how credentials are used, see [Create a Pipeline Using a Jenkinsfile](../../../../devops-user-guide/how-to-use/pipelines/create-a-pipeline-using-jenkinsfile/) and [Create a Pipeline Using Graphical Editing Panels](../../../../devops-user-guide/how-to-use/pipelines/create-a-pipeline-using-graphical-editing-panel/).